rortizv/rortizv/README.md

 ### Hi there 👋

 My name is Rafael, I'm an active software engineering student at Universidad de Cartagena.
-Junior full stack web developer.
+Junior full stack developer.

 -  Work as a fullstack intern developer using Angular, TypeScript, .Net, .Net Core & SQL Server technologies.
 Worked with Entity Framework, some web API's developed, WinForms to call those services, also data handling using inSight Database.